Skip to main content

 If a category-level dimension contains a numeric value, these values are automatically aggregated (by using a sum, average, or count).
 For example, in the screenshot below, the total number of Hours worked for Bakker, Gerrit in 2017 is 108.

-For more information about the configuration of pivot grids, see Business intelligence.
+For more information about the configuration of grand totals in a pivot table, see Totals for cube view fields.

 Tree (hierarchical or grouped data)